-- (b) Is operational over the full speed range of the vehicle, during all phases of driving including acceleration, coasting, and deceleration (including braking), except - a. when the driver has disabled ESC, - b. when the vehicle speed is below 15 km/h. - c. [while the initial start-up self test and plausibility checks are completed, not to exceed 2 minutes when driven under the conditions of paragraph 7.10.2.] - d.
-When the vehicle is being driven in reverse; - (c) Remains capable of activation even if the antilock brake system or traction control system is also activated. - 5.
+- (b) Is operational over the full speed range of the vehicle, during all phases of driving including acceleration, coasting, and deceleration (including braking), except: - (i) when the driver has disabled ESC, - (ii) when the vehicle speed is below $\frac{15}{20}$ km/h, - (iii) while the initial start-up self test and plausibility checks are completed, not to exceed 2 minutes when driven under the conditions of paragraph 7.10.2. - (iv) When the vehicle is being driven in reverse; - (c) Remains capable of activation even if the antilock brake system or traction control system is also activated. - 5.
 Performance Requirements.
-During each test performed under the test conditions of paragraph 6 and the test procedure of paragraph 7.9, the vehicle with the ESC system engaged must satisfy the directional stability criteria of paragraphs 5.1 and 5.2, and it must satisfy the responsiveness criterion of paragraph 5.3 during each of those tests conducted with a commanded steering wheel angle of 5A or greater (but limited as per para.
-7.9.4.), where A is the steering wheel angle computed in paragraph 7.6.1. - 5.1.
+During each test performed under the test conditions of paragraph 6. and the test procedure of paragraph 7.9., the vehicle with the ESC system engaged must satisfy the directional stability criteria of paragraphs 5.1. and 5.2., and it must satisfy the responsiveness criterion of paragraph 5.3. during each of those tests conducted with a commanded steering wheel angle of 5A or greater (but limited as per paragraph 7.9.4.), where A is the steering wheel angle computed in paragraph 7.6.1. - 5.1.
 The yaw rate measured one second after completion of the sine with dwell steering input (time $T_0 + 1$ in Figure 1) must not exceed 35 percent of the first peak value of yaw rate recorded after the steering wheel angle changes sign (between first and second peaks) ( $\psi{Peak}$ in Figure 1) during the same test run, and - 5.2.
 The yaw rate measured 1.75 seconds after completion of the Sine with Dwell steering input must not exceed 20 percent of the first peak value of yaw rate recorded after the steering wheel angle changes sign (between first and second peaks) during the same test run. - 5.3.
-The lateral displacement of the vehicle center of gravity with respect to its initial straight path must be at least 1.83 m for vehicles with a GVM of 3,500 kg or less, and 1.52 m for vehicles with a GVM greater than 3,500 kg when computed 1.07 seconds after the Beginning of Steer (BOS).
+The lateral displacement of the vehicle centre of gravity with respect to its initial straight path must be at least 1.83 m for vehicles with a GVM of 3,500 kg or less, and 1.52 m for vehicles with a GVM greater than 3,500 kg when computed 1.07 seconds after the Beginning of Steer (BOS).
 BOS is defined in paragraph 7.11.6. - 5.3.1.
-The computation of lateral displacement is performed using double integration with respect to time of the measurement of lateral acceleration at the vehicle center of gravity, as expressed by the formula:
+The computation of lateral displacement is performed using double integration with respect to time of the measurement of lateral acceleration $a_y$ at the vehicle centre of gravity, as expressed by the formula:

-Lateral Displacement = $\iint ay{C.G.} dt$
+Lateral Displacement = $$\iint ay{C.G.}dt$$

 - 5.3.2 Time t = 0 for the integration operation is the instant of steering initiation, known as the Beginning of Steer (BOS).
 BOS is defined in paragraph 7.11.6. - 5.4.
 ESC Malfunction Detection.
-The vehicle must be equipped with a telltale that provides a warning to the driver of the occurrence of one or more malfunctions that affect the generation or transmission of control or response signals in the vehicle's electronic stability control system.
-The ESC malfunction telltale: - (a) Must be displayed in direct and clear view of the driver while driving. - (b) Must be identified by the symbol shown for "ESC Malfunction Telltale" below or the text "ESC".
-[Text detailing specific performance requirements for this item to be provided USA];
+The vehicle must be equipped with a tell-tale that provides a warning to the driver of the occurrence of one or more malfunctions that affect the generation or transmission of control or response signals in the vehicle's electronic stability control system.
+The ESC malfunction tell-tale:

+- (a) Must be displayed in direct and clear view of the driver while driving and while restrained by a seat belt; Must be displayed in direct and clear view of the driver while in the driver's designated seating position with the driver's seat belt fastened. - (b) Must appear perceptually upright to the driver while driving; - (c) Must be identified by the symbol shown for "ESC Malfunction Tell-tale" below or the text "ESC".